 Plagiarism is unacknowledged copying or an attempt to misattribute original authorship, whether of ideas, text or results.
 Plagiarism can include, "theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work".
-Plagiarism can be said to have clearly occurred when large chunks of text have been cut-and-pasted without appropriate and unambiguous attribution.
+Plagiarism can be said to have clearly occurred when large portion of text have been cut-and-pasted without appropriate and unambiguous attribution.
 Such manuscripts would not be considered for publication in Ceylon Journal of Science.

-We achieve this by routinely using the Crossref Similarity Check powered by iThenticate on submitted manuscripts, and having clear guidelines in place for editors.
-Where a paper is suspected or discovered to be based on plagiarism, the editor must take prompt steps to investigate and to notify readers.
+We believe that Ceylon Journal of Science has a responsibility to investigate any instances of plagiarism that it detects.
+We achieve this by routinely using the Crossref, the Similarity Check powered by iThenticate on submitted manuscripts, and also providing clear guidelines for editors.
+Where a paper is suspected or discovered to be based on plagiarism, the Editor-in-Chief must take prompt action to investigate and to notify readers.
 The paper will be corrected or retracted depending on the severity of the case.

-Aside from wholesale verbatim reuse of text, due care must be taken to ensure appropriate attribution and citation when paraphrasing and summarising the work of others.
+Aside from wholesale verbatim reuse of text, due care must be taken to ensure appropriate attribution and citation when paraphrasing and summarizing the work of others.
 "Text recycling" or reuse of parts of text from an author's previous research publication is a form of self-plagiarism.
 Here too, due caution must be exercised.
 When reusing text, whether from the author's own publication or that of others, appropriate attribution and citation is necessary to avoid creating a misleading perception of unique contribution for the reader.

+We believe that Ceylon Journal of Science has a responsibility to investigate any instances of fraud or malpractice that it detects.
 We achieve this by working closely with the Committee on Publication Ethics and having clear guidelines in place for editors.
 Where a paper is suspected or discovered to be based on fraudulent results or to contain images that have been inappropriately manipulated, the Managing Editor, under the instructions of the Editor-in-Chief and the Editorial Board will take prompt steps to investigate and to notify readers.
 The paper will be retracted if fraud is confirmed.

 Ceylon Journal of Science recognizes the importance of post-publication commentary on published research as necessary to advancing scientific discourse.
 These can involve challenges, clarifications or, in some cases, replication of the published work.